-Wagshurst, Baden Germany is a small hamlet in Baden-Württemberg, Germany.
+Wagshurst, Baden is a small hamlet in the present-day Germany Federal State of Baden-Württemberg.
 During most of the 19th century, when many of its sons and daughters emigrated to the United States, it was part of The Grand Duchy of Baden (see Baden – A Brief History)

 - Identified Riehle Immigrants from Wagshurst: